What truck chassis is better for your fleet? It depends on several factors.

 "A lighter GVW [gross vehicle weight] cutaway chassis allows for a single rear wheel configuration [and thus, a smaller and narrower body].
 A cab-forward chassis is only available with dual rear wheels.
 Depending on regional demand, one or the other may hold a slight advantage in terms of resale," Gillies explained.

-One advantage the cab-forward chassis offers is flexibility to remove the body, which can help increase the truck's resale value.
+One advantage the cab-forward chassis offers is the flexibility to remove the body, which can help increase the truck's resale value.

 "The cutaway chassis eliminates the option of separating the body from the chassis to increase the pool of potential buyers.
 In some cases, the regional market has a higher demand for a cab-forward chassis [with the body removed] versus the cutaway with the body," Gillies added.

-Whereas cutaways are limited to maximum body length of 16-17 feet, cab-forwards offer body lengths up to 18-20 feet.
+Whereas cutaways are limited to a maximum body length of 16-17 feet, cab-forwards offer body lengths up to 18-20 feet.
 If the extra cargo capacity is important, then the cab-forward is the better option.

 The Bottom Line

 Keep in mind that these 11 factors apply only to cab-forward and cutaway chassis up to 14,500-lbs. gross vehicle weight rating (GVWR), the top-end of the van cutaway spectrum.
 For heavier applications, cab-forwards offer GVWRs up to 19,500 lbs.

 Cutaway Van Advantages

 - Cab-to-cargo access.

 - Driver comfort.